An indoor dog potty is a great choice for puppies or dogs who don't have access to a safe outdoor potty spot.

 Pee pads are relatively low cost, easy to use and easy to dispose of.

-Their main drawback is that puppies often see them as toys and are prone to playing with them, dragging them around or chewing them up.
+Their main drawback is that puppies often see them as toys and are prone to playing with them, dragging them around or chewing them up, this can cause a lot of mess (as I'm sure you can imagine).

 Using a training pad tray can help with this to some extent.